Training-Free Multi-User Generative Semantic Communications via Null-Space Diffusion Sampling

-\begin{itemize} \item We propose a novel method to rethink multi-user semantic communications leveraging the potential of state-of-the-art diffusion models. \item We provide a formulation that matches the muli-user semantic communication problem and the proposed diffusion model generative algorithm. \item We solve the multi-user Orthogonal Frequency Division Multiple Access (OFDMA) problem by designing an effective diffusion model equipped with a novel null-space decomposition sampling method. \item We prove the effectiveness of the proposed approach in multiple scenarios, across different number of subcarriers and channel noises. \end{itemize}
+Our contributions are four-fold as follows: \begin{itemize} \item We propose a novel method to rethink multi-user semantic communications leveraging the potential of large generative models.
+The proposed sampling method can be plugged into any existing pretrained generative model. \item We provide a formulation that matches the muli-user semantic communication problem and the proposed diffusion model generative algorithm. \item We solve the multi-user Orthogonal Frequency Division Multiple Access (OFDMA) problem avoiding retransmission or unreceived content by designing an effective diffusion model equipped with a novel null-space decomposition sampling method. \item We prove the effectiveness of the proposed approach in multiple scenarios, across different numbers of subcarriers and channel noises. \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec:related_works} reports the works related to semantic communication and diffusion models, while Section~\ref{sec:background} sets the problem and explains the theory behind diffusion models.
 Then, the proposed method is introduced in Section~\ref{sec:method} and validated in Section~\ref{sec:exp}, while conclusions are drawn in Section~\ref{sec:con}.